-While EU law and most international bodies consider the criminalization of irregular entry to seek asylum to be disproportionate and recommend that it be considered an infringement, irregular entry to the V4 territories is criminalized and punishable.
-939 Asylum detention is frequently an administrative measure, but in countries such as the V4, where irregular entry could amount to a criminal act, detention can be imposed under criminal law.
+While most international bodies consider the criminalization of irregular entry to seek asylum to be disproportionate and recommend that it be considered an infringement, irregular entry to the V4 territories, is criminalized and punishable.845 Asylum detention is frequently an administrative measure, but in countries such as the V4, where irregular entry could amount to a criminal act, detention can be imposed under criminal law.

 It is worth noting that the detention of asylum seekers can be justified in a variety of ways, even in the absence of deterrence reasoning.
 For example, an interpretation of Article 31(1) CSR51 allows asylum seekers to be punished for irregular entry, at least in limited circumstances.
-The words 'coming directly,' 'without delay,' and 'good cause' in
+The words 'coming directly,' 'without delay,' and 'good cause' in Article 31(1) of CSR51 are ambiguous, vague, and open to various interpretations, both broad and narrow.846